atveit/SwiftStateMachine/README.markdown

     machine.logger = println

-## Adding "actions" to State Machines
+## Adding Actions and Guards to State Machine Definitions

 You can access the states of a definition via the 'states' property:

     let unlockedState = machineDefinition.states["unlocked"]

-And you can access the transitions of a state via the 'transitions' property
+And you can access the transitions of a state via the 'transitions' property:

     let transition = unlockedState!.transitions["push"]